 A medieval prince who secured Russian identity through battlefield cunning against the West and shrewd submission to the East.

-Alexander Nevsky's life, born in 1221, was shaped by the vise of invasion: Teutonic Knights and Swedes pressing from the west, the Mongol Golden Horde sweeping from the east.
-As Prince of Novgorod, he earned his surname 'Nevsky' with a stunning victory over the Swedes on the Neva River in 1240.
-Two years later, his legendary triumph on the frozen Lake Peipus, the 'Battle on the Ice,' shattered the advance of the Teutonic Knights, an event immortalized in film and folklore.
-These martial feats made him a national hero, but his lasting political legacy was his controversial, pragmatic decision to submit to the Mongol khans.
-Seeing their rule as a less existential threat to Russian Orthodoxy and culture than Western Catholicism, he negotiated tribute payments and local autonomy, preventing devastating reprisals.
-Canonized by the Russian Orthodox Church, his story was later streamlined by figures like Sergei Eisenstein and Stalin into a symbol of Russian resilience against foreign invaders.
+Alexander Nevsky defeated the Teutonic Knights on the frozen Lake Peipus in 1242, a battle immortalized in film and folklore.
+Born in 1221, his life was shaped by invasion: Teutonic Knights and Swedes from the west, the Mongol Golden Horde from the east.
+As Prince of Novgorod, he earned his surname 'Nevsky' with a victory over the Swedes on the Neva River in 1240.
+These martial feats made him a national hero.
+His lasting political legacy was his controversial decision to submit to the Mongol khans, negotiating tribute payments and local autonomy to protect Russian Orthodoxy.
+Canonized by the Russian Orthodox Church, his story was later streamlined by Stalin into a symbol of Russian resilience.

 The biggest hits of 1221